fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/Get-AzureRmRecoveryServicesBackupItem.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesBackupItem** cmdlet gets the items in a container or a value in azure_2 Backup and the protection status of the items.
+The **Get-AzureRmRecoveryServicesBackupItem** cmdlet gets the items in a container or a value in Azure Backup and the protection status of the items.

-A container that is registered to an azure_2 Recovery Services vault can have one or more items that can be protected.
+A container that is registered to an Azure Recovery Services vault can have one or more items that can be protected.
-For azure_2 virtual machines, there can be only one backup item in the virtual machine container.
+For Azure virtual machines, there can be only one backup item in the virtual machine container.

 Set the vault context by using the Set-AzureRmRecoveryServicesVaultContext cmdlet before you use the current cmdlet.